 Utilizing a linear least square approach, Fadare (2011) analysed the factors that cause illiquidity among the Nigerian banks.
 He also investigated the extent to which the global financial meltdown of 2007-2009 dried up their liquidity.
 The study concludes that monetary policy rate (MPR), lagged loan-todeposit and liquidity ratios determine the state of liquidity in the Nigerian banking sector.
 The findings from the study provide some useful guides to the monetary authorities.
 Fixing the optimal rates during the crisis period would engender the survival of banks with liquidity squeeze.
-Simultaneous reduction in the MPR and liquidity ratio during the crisis period can cause an increase in the loan-to-deposit ratios.
+Simultaneous reduction in the MPR and liquidity ratio Bank Leverage Dynamics and Financial Fragility of Nigerian Banking Sector: Evidence from Panel Vector Autoregressive Approach during the crisis period can cause an increase in the loan-to-deposit ratios.
 Whereas an increase in the cash reserve ratio (CRR) can also result in a declined loan-to-deposit ratios.
 Although key findings from the study align with the economic theories, it would have been more robust with comparative analysis of similar countries.